keboola/keboola-as-code-templates/thoughtspot-ecommerce-shopify/v0/src/README.md

 A basic RFM analysis is performed during this transformation.

-### DD: Data Destination [OUT-ECOMM-GSHEET] OR [OUT-ECOMM-SNOWFLAKE] OR [OUT-ECOMM-BIGQUERY]
+### DD: Data Destination [OUT-ECOMM-SNOWFLAKE] OR [OUT-ECOMM-BIGQUERY]

-The data destination loads data into Google Sheets, Snowflake database or BigQuery.
+The data destination loads data into Snowflake database or BigQuery.

 ### FLOW: Flow [TS-ECOMM-SHOPIFY]

-The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and writes the data into Google sheet, Snowflake database or Google BigQuery.
+The Flow gets the data from Shopify Data Source, transforms the data, runs the RFM analysis and writes the data into Snowflake database or Google BigQuery.

-## Business Data Model